 Order Justrite Safety Cabinets with Self-Closing Doors Today

 Justrite manufactures a wide selection of self-closing safety cabinets, backing their performance with a ten-year limited warranty.
 With over 300 models ranging in capacities from 4- to 115-gallons (15- to 435 liters), you can rest assured of getting the highest quality and protection from the best safety cabinet for your specific needs.
-All steel Justrite safety cabinets sold in North, Central, and South America are made in the USA in Mattoon, IL.
+View all our safety cabinets.